INDUSTRY INSIGHTS Β· 2026

 What is the difference between an AI chatbot and an AI agent?

 An AI chatbot typically follows pre-programmed scripts and pattern matching, making it brittle with complex questions.
-An AI agent uses large language models combined with retrieval-augmented generation (RAG) to understand context, search your knowledge base, and generate accurate, natural-language responses.
+An AI agent uses large language models combined with retrieval-augmented generation (RAG) to use context, search your knowledge base, and generate source-grounded responses.
 AI agents can handle ambiguity, maintain conversation context, and cite their sources.

 How much does an AI customer service agent cost?